GenIE: Generative Information Extraction: Introduction

-In this work, inspired by recent successes in oIE and entity linking, we propose the first autoregressive end-to-end formulation of cIE that scales to many entities and relations, making cIE practical for more realistic KB schemas.
-As a base transformer, we use BART~\citep{lewis-etal-2020-bart} further trained autoregressively on the entity linking task~\citep{genre}.
-To exploit the fixed schema (given by Wikidata), we implement a novel bi-level constrained generation strategy operating on the space of possible triplets to ensure only valid triplets are generated.
-Our resulting model, \textit{Gen\-IE}, performs \textit{Gen}erative \textit{I}nformation \textit{E}xtraction and combines the advantages of a known schema with an end-to-end autoregressive formulation.
+Inspired by recent successes in oIE, we propose the first autoregressive end-to-end formulation of cIE that scales to many entities and relations, making cIE practical for more realistic KB schemas (\ie schemas with millions of entities).\footnote{Note that current methods, due to the atomic classification, have high memory requirements, and suffer from performance deterioration as the number of entities or/and relations grows.} We employ a sequence-to-sequence BART model~\citep{lewis-etal-2020-bart}, and exploit a novel bi-level constrained generation strategy operating on the space of possible triplets (from a fixed schema induced by Wikidata) to ensure that only valid triplets are generated.
+Our resulting model, \textit{GenIE}, performs \textit{Gen}erative \textit{I}nformation \textit{E}xtraction and combines the advantages of a known schema with an autoregressive formulation.
 The high-level overview of GenIE is provided in \Figref{fig:genie}.
 The constrained generation encodes the known schema and enables the autoregressive decoder to generate textual tokens but only from the set of allowed entities or relations.
-In the entity linking task, \newcite{genre} already demonstrated the advantage of autoregressively generating the textual label of entities instead of their numerical identifiers.
-Indeed, the pre-training information from the base transformer can capture interactions between the textual label and the textual context.
-In our setup, we can expect to pool even more knowledge from the pre-training because both entities and relations have textual forms with possibly valuable information.

-\xhdr{Contributions} After expanding on previous methodological contributions for oIE and cIE (\Secref{sec:background}), we present the first end-to-end autoregressive formulation of cIE (\Secref{sec:method}).
-We describe a new constrained decoding strategy that exploits the known schema of Wikidata to generate only valid fact triplets (\Secref{ssec:inference}), demonstrating how constrained beam search can be applied on large, structured, and compositional spaces.
-The model thus reaches state-of-the-art performance on the cIE task (\Secref{sec:experiments_setup} and \ref{ssec:perf_eval}) and scales to previously unmanageable numbers of entities (6M) and relations (more than 800).
+\xhdr{Contributions} \begin{itemize}[topsep=0pt] \denselist \item We present the first end-to-end autoregressive formulation of closed information extraction. \item We describe a constrained decoding strategy that exploits the Wikidata schema to generate only valid fact triplets, demonstrating how constrained beam search can be applied on large, structured, and compositional spaces. \item We propose a model that achieves state-of-the-art performance on the cIE task and scales to previously unmanageable numbers of entities (6M) and relations (more than 800). \item We point out and address weaknesses in the evaluation methodologies of recent previous works stemming from their small scale and the large imbalances in the available data per relation.
+We demonstrate the importance of reporting performance as a function of the number of relation occurrences in the data. \item We release pre-processed data, pre-trained models, and code within a general template designed to facilitate future research at \url{https://github.com/epfl-dlab/GenIE}. \end{itemize}